Airpush: History

 In June 2011, Airpush partnered with Nobotto, a Japanese developer of smartphone ad networks.
 Nobotto used Airpush’s technology to distribute its ads in Japan.

 In July 2013, Airpush launched AirDSP, a mobile real-time bidding platform for advertisers.

 Airpush acquired Hubbl, a New York City-based developer of native advertising platforms, in October 2013.
 Hubbl was acquired for $15 million.

 Forbes ranked Airpush #2 on its 2014 list of America's Most Promising Companies.
 In July 2014, Airpush received the DataWeek + API World 2014 award for Most Innovative Advertising Data Solution.
-In September 2014, Airpush partnered with Inneractive, a mobile ad platform, to integrate AirX with Inneractive's exchange technology.

 In 2015, the company launched VirtualSKY, an advertising platform that allowed clients to create and place ads in virtual reality (VR) games and videos.
 The platform is also able to track where consumers are looking during ads.
 VirtualSKY's first VR clients included PETA, Stand Up to Cancer and Charity: Water.
 In 2016, Post Cereals worked with the VirtualSKY platform to create a VR campaign for Pebbles cereal.

 In 2016, Airpush released the mobi.info advertising platform.
 The platform allows app publishers the ability to monetize data collected by their apps whether or not the app shows an ad.
 The platform may also allow consumers to see less ads, while increasing their relevance.